OraTaiao: NZ Climate and Health Council

 Our Work

-OraTaiao: The NZ Climate and Health Council works to highlight in Aotearoa New Zealand and globally:
+OraTaiao: The Aotearoa NZ Climate and Health Council works to highlight:

 Get involved with OraTaiao

-OraTaiao: The NZ Climate and Health Council is a not-for-profit incorporated society that receives no external funding.
+OraTaiao: Aotearoa NZ Climate and Health Council is a not-for-profit incorporated society that receives no external funding.

-Activity largely depends on volunteer time, and membership donations to allow employment of a part-time coordinator.
+Activity largely depends on volunteer time, and membership donations to allow employment of a part-time coordinator (10 hours per week).

 Contact Us